emcrisostomo/fsw/README.md

     on either a per process or a system-wide basis.
   * If feasible, watch directories instead of watching files.
   * If none of the above applies, use the poll watcher.
-The authors' experience indicates that fsw requires approximately 480 MB or RAM memory to observe a hierarchy of 500.000 files.
+The authors' experience indicates that fsw requires approximately 150 MB or RAM memory to observe a hierarchy of 500.000 files with a minimum path legth of 32 characters.
 A common bottleneck of the poll watcher is disk access, since stat()-ing a great number of files may take a huge amount of time.
 In this case, the latency should be set to a sufficiently large value in order to reduce the performance degradation that may result from frequent disk access.

 Getting fsw
 -----------